Electric vehicles (EVs) can offer energy independence and help to reduce one's reliance on the grid.

-Energy independence is a form of self-sufficiency that decreases your reliance on the grid, and fossil fuels.
+Energy independence is a form of self-sufficiency that decreases your reliance on the grid and fossil fuels.
 It can be achieved through sustainable forms of energy.
 By increasing your energy independence, you reduce your carbon footprint while simultaneously reducing your energy expenses.
 But what does this have to do with EVs?

 One of the main benefits of EVs is that they can be powered by any resource as long as they can produce electricity.
 Since many Australians consider energy independence a priority for environmental and financial reasons, it makes sense to question whether an electric car can improve their energy situation.

 When you buy an electric vehicle, the fuel is provided from the grid instead of a pump.
 However, in Australia, a large part of our electricity is still produced through fossil fuels.
-Therefore, it does not make much of a difference from an environmentally friendly standpoint if you drive an EV right now No need to get smug when you have an EV, as you most likely still contribute to Carbon Pollution.
-The answer to the question regarding true Energy Independence is it depends on what the source of the electricity is.
+Therefore, it does not make much of a difference from an environmentally friendly standpoint if you drive an EV right now No need to get smug when you have an EV, as you most likely still contribute to carbon pollution.
+The answer to the question regarding true energy independence is it depends on what the source of the electricity is.

-What is the point of becoming energy independent?
+What is the point of energy independence?

 What comes with this reduced dependence is a reduction in energy costs.
 You can save up to $3000 yearly on petrol bills if you get an EV and a solar system to charge the vehicle.
-And then there are savings on you electricity bills on top.
+And then there are savings on your electricity bills on top.

 Pairing your EV with solar panels